 The last thing you want is to have your body literally digest its own muscle tissue to make fuel, primarily because this increases fatigue-causing ammonia; there is no doubt that excess ammonia is a primary culprit - perhaps THE primary culprit - in premature fatigue during endurance events.
 In addition, you'll have broken down a greater volume of muscle tissue, which will prolong recovery time.

 Things may (key word "may") be a little different come race day.
 I believe that a race in the 2-3 hour range such as a half marathon, and races just slightly longer (perhaps in the 3.5-hour range, a finish time typical for many marathoners), are in a "gray area," so to speak.
 This means you have more fueling options available.
 You can use:

-1) A "carb + protein" fuel (Sustained Energy or Perpetuem) as your primaryto- sole fuel
+1) A "carb + protein" fuel (Perpetuem or Sustained Energy as your primary to sole fuel

 2) A "carb only" fuel (Hammer Gel or HEED) as your sole fuel

 3) A combination of a "carb only" fuel (Hammer Gel or HEED) and Perpetuem Solids